 To an extent, the speed of the wheel varies based on personal preference.

 Some potters like a slower wheel because it lets them shape the clay easier, and you have others who prefer the higher speed because it helps them to shape the clay easier.
 Be aware when throwing at a faster rate, your pottery has a greater chance of collapsing.
 Because of the centrifugal force of the spinning wheel, your clay will want to move outward, forming a bowl then getting wobbly and collapsing.
 As your skills grow, will your speed control.

-You can switch between variable speeds to Center, Throw and Trim as needed.
+Switch between Variable Speeds to Center, Throw and Trim, as needed.

 When centering faster is better, you want the wheel to spin fast enough to use the centripetal force to your advantage.
 Faster is better for centering your clay.
 High to medium-high speed is recommended.
 If you go too slow, you will find your clay is moving you more than you are moving it, making it much harder to center.

 When throwing and forming your piece, you will want a medium or slower speed.
 You can’t do much when the wheel is turning around 300 RPMs.
 After you center, slow the wheel down to at least 150rpms to 80 RPMs.
 Most will turn their wheels between medium and medium-low.
 As you go, you will find the speed that works best for you.
 Remember not too fast and not too slow.

 When trimming, Again, you do not want the wheel to turn too fast or too slow.
 I have seen pots fly off the wheel (mine included), and I have also heard my teacher say if you go any slower, the wheel will stop.
 Medium speed or less is good for trimming.
 As you go, you will find your sweet spot where the clay is peeling off nicely like a ribbon.